nav9/duplicateFileFinder/README.md

 * Code needs to be broken further into discrete, standalone components.

 # Additional info
 * The project was created with LiClipse (not Eclipse.
 LiClipse is a nice IDE that has PyDev and supports refactoring and auto-complete for Python) in Python3.
+Instead of LiClipse, you can use your favourite Python editor if you like.
 * The GUI library used is PySimpleGUI.
 * Images are compared with what's called an "image hash".
-It's a little different from hashing algorithms.
+It's different from standard hashing algorithms.
 The imagehash algorithm documentation explains more about it.
+More info: https://pypi.org/project/ImageHash/